Last updated

 The Fido coverage map only spans 28% of Canada, yet it reaches over 97% of Canadians.
 If that discrepancy sounds like an error, we understand why.
 Cell phone coverage in Canada often appears lopsided because of the location of the overwhelming majority of the Canadian population: most people live in the southern half of the country, near cities, so that’s where carriers built their networks.

-As such, the Rogers network is primarily concentrated in the most populated areas of the country, with the best coverage in the urban centres of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, and Quebec have the most coverage.
+As such, the Rogers network is primarily concentrated in the most populated areas of the country, with the best coverage in the urban centres of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, and Quebec.

 Eastern Canada